giorgishonia/manganime/public/stickers/README.md

 # Stickers for MangAnime Comment System

-This directory contains stickers that can be used in the comment system.
-Stickers are organized by category:
+This directory contains stickers that can be used in the comment system of the MangAnime platform.

+## Structure

-- `anime/` - Anime reaction stickers
+- `manga/` - Manga reaction stickers
-- `reactions/` - General reaction stickers
+- `comics/` - Comics reaction stickers (if different from manga)
-- `manga/` - Manga-themed stickers
+- `generic/` - Generic reaction stickers (e.g., thumbs up, lol, heart)

+Each subdirectory should contain PNG or GIF files for the stickers.

+## Usage

+When a user wants to add a sticker to their comment, the frontend should display a picker that shows stickers from these directories.
+The path to the sticker (e.g., `/stickers/manga/happy.png`) will be stored with the comment.

 ## Adding New Stickers